 EOS/ESD Association, Inc. follows ANAB (ANSI National Accreditation Board) policy.
-They have issued guidance to ANAB-accredited Certification Bodies regarding safety concerns and travel restrictions that impact conformity assessments in China.
+They have issued guidance per, "Heads Up, Issue 448" dated 2/28/2020 to ANAB-accredited Certification Bodies regarding safety concerns and travel restrictions that impact conformity assessments due to extraordinary circumstances.

 Extraordinary events or circumstances affecting assessments require a reasonable action plan.
-EOS/ESD Association, Inc. is allowing recertification audits to include alternative short-term methods of assessment.
-Further, we are not requiring facility certificates that have expired, because audits cannot be safely conducted, to be deactivated or lapsed as a result of this virus circumstance.
+EOS/ESD Association, Inc. is not requiring facility certificates that have expired, because audits cannot be safely conducted, to be deactivated or lapsed as a result of this virus circumstance.